-Researchers have long emphasized the importance of political institutions in shaping political behavior, focusing mostly on factors on things which influence a person's likelihood of going to the polls, like age requirements (Meredith, 2009), get out the vote efforts (Gerber et al., 2008), or primary election eligibility rules (Kaufmann et al., 2003).
+Researchers have long emphasized the importance of political institutions in shaping political behavior, focusing mostly on factors on things which influence a person's likelihood of going to the polls, like age requirements (Meredith, 2009), get out the vote efforts (Gerber, Green, and Larimer, 2008), or primary election eligibility rules (Kaufmann, Gimpel, and Hoffman, 2003).
 Only recently have scholars considered the impact that a voter's experience at their polling place has on their behavior.
-This paper builds on research about the effect of polling location on vote choice (Brady and McNulty, 2011; Amos2017) and furthers our understanding of how an individual's personal experiences shape their political outlook.
+This paper builds on research about the effect of polling location on vote choice (Brady and McNulty, 2011; Amos, Smith, and Claire, 2017) and furthers our understanding of how an individual's personal experiences shape their political outlook.
 Why, then, might we expect a bad precinct experience-manifested in a long line-to impact a voter's future turnout?
 The literature on political participation provides us with two potential answers.